mayank1365/Business_Website/README.md

-This project is the first WebDev Hackathon Project at Scalar.
+This project is the first WebDev Hackathon Project at Scaler.
 Please download and double click the index.html file to run the project.